DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ---
 title: "Get an international relocation payment"
 description: |-
-  Non-UK teachers and trainees in physics and languages could be eligible for financial help from the UK government.
+  Non-UK teachers and trainees in physics and languages could be eligible for financial help in the form of an international relocation payment from the UK government.
 related_content:
     Train to teach in England as a non-UK citizen : "/non-uk-teachers/train-to-teach-in-england-as-an-international-student" Teach in England if you trained outside the UK: "/non-uk-teachers/teach-in-england-if-you-trained-overseas"